jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

         }
     }

-In the future, an API will be provided to allow properties to be loaded from other sources, such as .json files.

 ### Package Resources

-KivaKit provides a mini-framework that abstracts a variety of kinds of resources:
+KivaKit provides a resource mini-framework that unifies a variety of resource types:

 * Files
 * Sockets